WATCH: LSU superfan Colton Moore's big game day experience

 He even got to sing the alma mater with the team after the Tigers' big win against Utah 42-6.

 But, the fun doesn't stop there.
-After the game, Colton was invited to celebrate in the locker room and sit in the post-game press conference.
+After the game, Colton was invited to celebrate in the locker room with the boys and sit in the post-game press conference.
 During Coach O's remarks he gave a little shout out to Colton introducing him to the whole room.

 Safe to say Colton had the game day of a life-time and his smile shows it.